Can A Plumbing Service Fix A Soggy Yard?

 The three most common sources of yard leak are breaks in main water lines, sewer line breaks, and damaged or malfunctioning irrigation systems.
 Water lines connect a home’s plumbing infrastructure to the city’s infrastructure to provide clean water when you turn on a faucet.
 These lines usually run underground and pass through a water meter.

-In most cases, homeowners in Arlington, TX, are responsible for water service lines, sometimes called laterals or private service lines, on their property.
+In most cases, homeowners in Waxahachie, TX, are responsible for water service lines, sometimes called laterals or private service lines, on their property.
 If you’re not sure where the line between public and private property is located, call a plumbing service professional.